-Most of the risk factors that affect children can be controlled early in life, lowering the risk of heart disease later in life.
-Other risk factors are usually passed down through family members (they are hereditary) or they are the result of another illness or disease.
-These risk factors usually can be controlled.
-Congenital heart disease (heart defects you are born with) cannot be changed, but better tests and treatments are now available for children with these types of heart problems.
+Many risk factors can be controlled early in life, lowering the risk of heart disease later in life.
+Other risk factors are passed down through family members (they are hereditary) or are the result of another illness or disease.

 High Blood Pressure